MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 ## Summary

-In this section, you have the option of installing and verify that you have the tools required to use the automated setup scripts that can assist you with setup of a workshop.
+In this section, you have the option of installing and verifying that you have the tools required to use the automated setup scripts that can assist you with setup of a workshop.